hencethepyramids/team-task-pro/README.md

 - Account Confirmation: Required
 - Two-Factor Authentication: Optional

+### Admin Setup

+For security reasons, admin credentials are not stored in configuration files.
+Instead, follow these steps to set up an admin account:

+1. Register a new account through the application's registration page
+2. Contact your system administrator to grant admin privileges to your account
+3. Alternatively, use the database seeder to create an initial admin account (development only)

+## Security Best Practices

+1. Never commit credentials or sensitive information to version control
+2. Use environment variables or secure configuration providers for sensitive data
+3. Change default passwords immediately after setup
+4. Enable two-factor authentication for admin accounts
+5. Regularly update dependencies to patch security vulnerabilities
+6. Follow the principle of least privilege when assigning roles

 ## Database

 The application uses SQLite for data storage.
 The database file will be created automatically when you first run the application.